1SG Daniel Wallace

 At Walter Reed National Military Medical Center doctors reattached his retinas, replaced his corneas, and performed additional treatments on his eyes and face.
 The damage left 1SG Wallace blind in the right eye and legally blind in the left with deteriorating vision.

 After his injuries, Danny struggled with the fact that he no longer could serve.
 After attending a school for the blind, it took several years for him to find a new normal.
 While in the school, Danny met another injured Veteran who inspired him to do better and help others by joining the Blind Veterans Association, where he now serves by helping his fellow blind Veterans.
 In this position, he supports and advocates for other blind comrades through phone calls and outdoor rehabilitation trips.
 Danny dedicates much of his life to the association, and has the full support of his daughters, Melissa and Brittney, who have participated on trips as guides.
 He helps Veterans realize that life is not over, it is only beginning.
 “Our sight might be gone, but our vision is stronger than ever,” he is fond of saying.

-After losing his eyesight, Danny found it increasingly challenging to navigate his current home.
-He was relieved to find out about Homes For Our Troops through HFOT home recipients Army MSG Eric Marts and Army SPC Steve Baskis.
+After losing his eyesight, Danny found it increasingly challenging to navigate his previous home.
+He was relieved to learn about Homes For Our Troops through HFOT home recipients Army MSG Eric Marts and Army SPC Steve Baskis.
 Danny visited Steve’s HFOT home and was able to experience the hands-free accessibility features.
-He looks forward to the freedom he will regain with the open floorplan, and plans to make it a home base for other Veterans.
-He feels privileged to be receiving the gift of a specially adapted custom home.
-The independence Danny will regain will give himself and his wife, Kelly, the opportunity to spend time doing things they enjoy, like traveling.
+With the open floorplan, he has regained his freedom and plans to make it a home base for other Veterans.
+He feels privileged to have received the gift of a specially adapted custom home.
+The independence Danny has regained gave himself and his wife, Kelly, the opportunity to spend time doing things they enjoy, like traveling.